ChiefChingu/caterpillar-1/README.md

 ## Testing
 Details of the testing can be found in the [testing file](https://github.com/ChiefChingu/caterpillar-1/blob/master/TESTFILE.md).
 The summary is included here.

-Test passed means that the tests passed for the three main browsers Chrome, Firefox and Edge. (??safari??)
+Test passed means that the tests passed for the main browsers Chrome, Firefox, Edge and Safari.
 Each browser was tested on three viewports: mobile, tablet and desktop.

 ### User stories
 |# | Objective| Action| Result  | Test passed|Remarks